FAQ: Installing and configuring IDM

 A. Yes, as of IDM 6.5, Oracle JDK 11 is supported.
 You should only use supported versions to prevent compatibility issues.

 A. No, you do not.
 IDM generates a symmetric key and a private key the first time the server is started.
-See How do I change the symmetric key in IDM 5.x and 6? for further information.
+See How do I change the symmetric key in IDM 6? for further information.

 However, you should change the default keystore password as detailed in Change the Default Keystore Password.